Anindya99/GrowwBot/README.md

 > Groww is an online investment platform where users can invest in stocks, mututal funds, fixed deposits etc. \
 > This web app smoothens user experience by providing integrated chat bot that has FAQs and other functionalities. \
-> The users can access features like completion of KYC, check investment history along with other FAQs based on the page they are browsing all through the chat bot.
+> Users can access features like completion of KYC, check investment history along with other FAQs based on the page they are browsing all through the chat bot.

 ## [Demo](https://youtu.be/q7-mkxzhY9Q)